tjphoton/CarND/CarND-Advanced-Lane-Lines-P4/AdvancedLaneFindingProjectWriteup.md

 #### 1. Distortion correction on road image

 With the same camera calibration matrix and distortion coefficients calculated above from the chessboard images, use `cv2.undistort()` function again on the road image taken from the same camera mounted in the center of the car, straight lanes test images can be distortion corrected in the same manner, as shown below.
 The correction is successfully applied by obersaving the top right corner of the tree is more vertical than the un-corrected on.
-The car dashboard is also more downward curvered in the corrected images.
+The car dashboard is also more (correctly) downward curvered on two sides in the corrected images.

 ![Road Image Distortion Corrected #1][image2]
 ![Road Image Distortion Corrected #2][image3]